jarbus/Jevo.jl/README.md

 # Guidelines:

 - Minimize architectural complexity, maximize code reuse
+- Trade-off efficiency for simplicity whenever possible, except for performance-critical code.
+Don't be afraid to recompute things to avoid bookkeeping or use existing inefficient solution if it doesn't noticably impact performance.
 - All Counters use the highest level appropriate type (AbstractIndividual, AbstractGene, etc)
 - randn is much faster for float32 than float16, so even though it takes up more memory, we use float32 for weights
 - Any multi-threaded operation that uses RNG should generate a new RNG object for each iteration/thread in the main process, to ensure that the same random numbers are not used in different threads